NicoMarcico/marciblocks-carousel/README.md

         ...
 ```

-In the back-end, a subscription is made and an array of carousels present in the post/page is kept up to date, so that when, for example, the first carousel of the page is deleted, the second one becomes the first...
-This can be helpful for e.g. automatic numbering in titles.
+In the back-end, a subscription is made to the block-editor store; An array of carousels present in the post/page is kept up to date, so is the props attribute carouselNumber using its index for identification.
+So that when, for example, the first carousel of the page is deleted, the second one becomes the first...
+This can be helpful for e.g. automatic numbering in text.